Central Luzon languages

 The Central Luzon languages are a group of languages belonging to the Philippine languages.
-These are predominantly spoken in the western portions of Central Luzon in the Philippines.
+These are predominantly spoken in the western portions of the political administrative region of Central Luzon (Region III) in the Philippines.
 One of them, Kapampangan, is the major language of the Pampanga-Mount Pinatubo area.

 However, despite having three to four million speakers, it is threatened by the diaspora of its speakers after the June 1991 eruption of that volcano.
 Globalization also threatened the language, with the younger generation more on using and speaking Tagalog and English, but promotion and everyday usage boosted the vitality of Kapampangan.